piazzai/jekyll-nagymaros/README.md

   hover: gray-9
 ```

 These are actually the theme's defaults.
-If no value is provided for some of these variables, or if `_data/skin.yml` does not exist at all, the theme will default to the color scheme above.
+If no value is provided for some of these variables, or if `_data/skin.yml` does not exist at all, the theme will assume the colors above.

 ## Credits

-The theme builds on the following projects:
+This theme builds on the following projects:

 - [Bootstrap](https://getbootstrap.com/)
 - [Inter](https://rsms.me/inter/)